One-click Updating

-When an update is available, users with the permission to update Craft will see a badge in the CP header.
+When an update is available, users with the permission to update Craft will see a badge in the control panel header.
 Clicking on that badge will take you to a page that shows the release notes of all the available updates.

 At the top of the page there is an “Update” button.
 Clicking that will initiate Craft’s self-updating process.